gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

   * EXPORTER_DTLS_IN_SCTP_RESTART_SERVER

-  To ensure that downgrade attack on the protection solution offered is not is possible the context used will be the full sequence of Protection Solution Identiers as include in the DTLS 1.3 Chunk Protected Association (Section 4.1 of
+  To ensure that downgrade attack on the protection solution offered is not possible the context used will be the full sequence of Protection Solution Identifiers as include in the DTLS 1.3 Chunk Protected Association (Section 4.1 of
   {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}) sent by the SCTP assocation initiator.
-Thus, any downgrade attack on this will result in a missmatch in produced keys as the initiator will use what it actually offered and the responder a truncated or modified sequence.
+Thus, any downgrade attack on this will result in a mismatch in produced keys as the initiator will use what it actually offered and the responder a truncated or modified sequence.

-  The length of the exported key material depends on the need for the negotiatated cipher suit for the protection.
+  The length of the exported key material depends on the need for the negotiated cipher suit for the protection.

 ## Protection Solution Validations {#dtls-validation}